-A network manager, in essence, is there to build the business infrastructure of the Primary Care Network (PCN) working alongside the Clinical Director, all member practices and stakeholders.
+A Primary Care Network Manager, in essence, is there to build the business infrastructure of the Primary Care Network (PCN) working alongside the Clinical Director, all member practices and stakeholders.

-With more contract specifications, more projects, more roles and money to manage; your Network Manager is essential to help your network reach its fullest potential and ensure things do not fall through the cracks.
+With more contract specifications, more projects, more roles and more money to manage; your PCN Manager is essential to help your network reach its fullest potential and ensure things do not fall through the cracks.

-The Network Manager, depending on their experience and how you see them, may also be referred to as the Chief Executive Officer (CEO), Chief Operating Officer (COO) or Operations Manager.
+The Primary Care Network Manager, depending on their experience and how you see them, may also be referred to as the Chief Executive Officer (CEO), Chief Operating Officer (COO) or Operations Manager.